meiqua/6DPose/linemodLevelup/readme.md

 PSO or some other method rather than ICP

 may implement PSO:
 Correspondence-free pose estimation for 3D objects from noisydepth data

+nms for accurate edge

+with selective search?